 In Fig. 18, this wake front velocity is shown for both pitch directions, normalised by the free stream velocity.
-The wake front velocity is obtained by considering a mean value of the hot wire positions at the radii of 0.4R, 0.6R and 0.8R.
-These signals were weighted based on their position with the conservation of mass in mind.
-For that each position was attributed an annulus reaching $\pm 0.1R$ from the radius of the position.
-This mean velocity signal at the different downstream distances, which is used to obtain the wake front velocity, represents in this definition (0.3R to 0.9R) the major part of the swept area of the rotor.
-Thus between every two considered downstream distances a mean velocity with which the wake front moved can be calculated.
+The wake front velocity is obtained by considering a mean value of the hot-wire positions at the radii of 0.4, 0.6 and 0.8 R. These signals were weighted based on their position with the conservation of mass in mind.
+For that, each position was attributed an annulus reaching $\pm 0.1 R$ from the radius of the position.
+This mean velocity signal at the different downstream distances, which is used to obtain the wake front velocity, represents in this definition (0.3 to 0.9 R) the major part of the swept area of the rotor.